-A good example is a huge success of online banking and the growing popularity of its mobile version as opposed to a small share of the direct channel in the insurance business (except the case of UK motor insurance of course).
-A few years ago I was convinced that online banking users would go for online insurance offers shortly.
-Direct insurance bravely entered the market.
-It stimulated competition and reduced prices of policies (mainly in motor insurance).
-It took over quite a lot of customers open to new channels of communication with the insurer.
-But it did not reach the critical mass needed to maintain effective performance.
-Direct insurers had to start cooperation with intermediaries working in the “real world” and thanks to them they are doing pretty well now.
+A few years ago I was convinced that the users of online banking would go for online insurance offers in no time.
+As direct insurance bravely entered the market, it stimulated competition and reduced policy prices, mainly in motor insurance.
+And – it acquired quite a bunch of customers open to new communication channels.
+But what it did not do was reaching the critical mass needed to maintain effective performance.
+Direct insurers had to start cooperation with intermediaries working in the “meatspace”, and thanks to that the former are doing pretty fine now.

 It is also hard to acknowledge any greater success of mobile applications targeted at insurance customers.
 The mobile channel has proved to be even more fickle here than the online one.
 Smartphone or tablet users seem to change their interests very quickly.
 They usually use several apps, mostly email, social media, search engine and gaming ones.

 The question is not whether we will ever see claim adjusters equipped with Google Glass, but how soon it’s going to happen.

 And here’s the rub: nearly 1 in 4 people abandon mobile apps after only one use.
 It doesn’t get any easier when you realize how seldom people get in touch with an insurer when they don’t have to.
 What kind of app would prompt them to do it more often?
 Some insurers seem to have figured that out.

 It’s not just about being innovative though.
 In the end, there is always a CFO who asks about the results, sales volume, collected premiums, the new product line or channel performance, and ROI.
 The effectiveness of customer communication and relationships are important, but the innovation performance must be calculated, which technology enthusiasts often forget about.